This article originally appeared in the Ontario School Counsellor's Association newsletter, OSCA Today.

 In April, Nicole and her team brought these professionals to their school to host an innovative, challenged-based career day.
 During the event, students were able to see their futures come alive in a unique way.
 One student shared the following: “We had the opportunity to meet so many cool people.
 They also shared their story about how they got to their jobs.”

 As a result of their experience, students also learned that the world needs them to work on these challenges, problems and opportunities.
-This key message that “the world needs them” was driven home by a keynote presentation from career coach and founder of the Challenge Method, JP Michel.
+This key message that “the world needs them” was driven home by a keynote presentation from career coach and founder of the Challenge mindset, JP Michel.

 Keys to Success